rust-in-blockchain/rust-in-blockchain/draft/Rust in Blockchain #5 - Oct 2019.md

 #### [**Solana**](https://github.com/solana-labs/solana)

 Summary: Solana development is strikingly active, landing 403 PRs in October.
-They have [renamed their runtime to "sealevel"][solana-pr-3] as part of an effort to make their code reusable by other projects.
+They are [renaming their runtime to "sealevel"][solana-pr-3] as part of an effort to make their code reusable by other projects.

 - [Blog: Inside Solana's internal scalability test][solana-blog-1].
 - [Blog: A blockchain dilemma: chain forks, catastrophic re-orgs, and insurance][solana-blog-2].
 - [Podcast: No Sharding #8: Censorship Free Companies on Chain.
 Unstoppable Domains Founder Brad Kam][solana-pod]
 - [PR: Rename solana-runtime to sealevel][solana-pr-3].
 Part of an effort to make the solana runtime embeddable by other projects.
+Note that it has been temporarily reverted due to infrastructure issues.
 - [PR: Make executable, vote, and stake accounts rent-exempt][solana-pr-1]
 - [PR: Add vest program][solana-pr-2]
 - [PR: Implement nightly performance tests][solana-pr-4]